 Each time you watch in film in class, you will create what is called a "plot segmentation" of the film.
-A plot segmentation is a method of taking notes that film scholars use to methodically record the events of the film in the order that they occur along with other observations about visual aspects like costumes, staging, lighting, shot composition, editing, or special effects, or audio aspects, like music, sound effects, volume, and tone.
+A plot segmentation is a method of taking notes that film scholars use to methodically record the events of the film in the order that they occur.
+Later, you might include other observations about visual aspects like costumes, staging, lighting, shot composition, editing, or special effects, or audio aspects, like music, sound effects, volume, and tone.